-Neutral Pressure Ventilation Systems brings in fresh air from the outside while expelling polluted air from the inside.
-Systems such as Energy Recovery Ventilators are able to exchange the energy from the conditioned and humidity so the “fresh air” comes into the structure at a similar temperature and humidity level as the existing air in the house.
-I have an article and several videos listed below that explain the science behind ERV’s.
+Neutral Pressure Ventilation Systems bring in fresh air from the outside while expelling polluted air from the inside.
+Systems such as Energy Recovery Ventilators can exchange the energy from the conditioned and humidity.
+Hence, the “fresh air” comes into the structure at a similar temperature and humidity level as the house’s existing air.
+I have an article and several videos listed below that explain the science behind ERV.

 Balanced Ventilation- Positive Pressure Systems

-Positive Pressure Ventilation Systems bring fresh air from the outside directly to the return side of the HVAC system.
+Positive Pressure Ventilation Systems bring fresh air from the outside directly to the HVAC system’s return side.
 This air is filtered and conditioned as it mixes with the existing conditioned air in the house.
-If the humidly levels are not ideal, humidity control systems can either add or take away humidity from the incoming air depending on the time of the year.
+If the humidity levels are not ideal, humidity control systems can either add or take away humidity from the incoming air depending on the time of the year.

 Let us help you fix your home [holes & ventilation]

-Our team can help make your house more comfortable, healthy and energy efficient whether we are designing a custom new home or renovating an existing structure.
+Our team can help make your house more comfortable, healthy, and energy-efficient, whether designing a custom new home or renovating an existing structure.

 Contact us today to get a free phone assessment of your needs so we can schedule the appropriate next steps to solve your problems.

-Here is an article that I wrote for a Green Building Website called Rate It Green that explains ERV’s in more detail:
+Here is an article that I wrote for a Green Building Website called Rate It Green that explains ERV in more detail:

 Thought Leadership and Green Building

-A major part of green building is making sure the occupants of the built environment are safe and healthy.
+A major part of green building is making sure the built environment occupants are safe and healthy.